rjgit22/JPDB/README.md

 ### Benefits of using JsonPowerDB -

-+ * Simplest way to retrieve data in a JSON format.
+* Simplest way to retrieve data in a JSON format.
-+ * Schema-free, Simple to use, Nimble and In-Memory database.
+* Schema-free, Simple to use, Nimble and In-Memory database.
-+ * It helps developers in faster coding, in-turn reduces development cost.
+* It helps developers in faster coding, in-turn reduces development cost.
+* Can be integrated with any dyanamic website or mobile app.

 #### Glimpse of Data Base-